wdi-sg/project-1/README.md

 Concept & Game Mechanics
 ---
 Attempting to clone a Burger Maker game (http://demonisblack.com/code/burgermaker/game/) using vanilla JS.

-Players are given a limited time to create burgers according to a list.
+Players are given a 90 sec time limit to create burgers according to a list.

 Players will click on the correct ingredients to add them to the burger.

 The game ends when time runs out.

+Layout
+---

 Functions
 ---

 Extensions / Unsolved Issues
 ---